 By doing so, the metrologists believe that a more constant and stable measurement can be achieved around the globe.
-Currently, distance used in physics to determine its exact length.
+Currently, distance is used in physics to determine its exact length.
 An official meter is the distance light travels in a vacuum in 1/299792458 of a second.
 A second is determined by the time it takes for a caesium atom to oscillate 9,192,631,770 times.

-Old-school kilogram measure will go on display
+Old-school kilogram measure is on display